AlexisGabrysch/OOPSISE/docs/README.md

 ### Uploading Data
 1. Navigate to the Dashboard page
-2. Use the file uploader to import your network data (CSV, Parquet, or Excel)
+2. Use the file uploader to import your network data (CSV, Parquet)
 3. The system will automatically detect column headers and data formats

 ### Time-based Analysis